johnliu55tw/debian-packaging/README.md

 ### Generate your GPG key

-You need a GPG key for signing your packages.
+You need a GPG key to sign your packages.
 Running the command and follow the instruction to generate one:

 ```bash
 $ gpg --gen-key